Neutrino-nucleus interactions and the determination of oscillation parameters: Summary and outlook

 \section{Summary and outlook}

 The surge of activities aimed at improving the description of neutrino-nucleus interactions, critical for the interpretation of oscillation signals, is now over a decade old, and still growing.
-Beginning with the first Workshop of the NUINT (Neutrino-nucleus interactions in the few GeV region) series---that marked the dawning of the age of collaboration between the communities of nuclear and neutrino physics back in 2001---a number of experimental and theoretical developments contributed to steadily advance the field.
+Beginning with the first Workshop of the NUINT (Neutrino-Nucleus Interactions in the Few GeV Region) series---that marked the dawning of the age of collaboration between the communities of nuclear theory and neutrino physics back in 2001---a number of experimental and theoretical developments contributed to steadily advance the field.

-On the experimental side, the MiniBooNE Collaboration performed the first measurement of the double differential nuclear cross section in the QE sector \cite{AguilarArevalo:2010zc}, thus providing an unprecedented opportunity to test the available theoretical models and compare their predictions of the electron and neutrino cross sections.
-Additional new information has been also provided by the Miner$\nu$a experiment, specifically designed to study neutrino-nucleus interactions using different targets and covering a broad kinematical region \cite{minerva_2014}.
+On the experimental side, the MiniBooNE Collaboration performed the first measurement of the double differential nuclear cross section in the QE sector \cite{AguilarArevalo:2010zc}, thus providing an unprecedented opportunity to test the available theoretical models and compare their predictions of the flux-integrated neutrino cross section.
+Additional information has been provided by the NOMAD \cite{Wu:2008,Lyubushkin:2008pe} and T2K \cite{NEUT,T2K:xsec} Collaborations, as well as by the SciBooNE \cite{SciBooNE} and Miner$\nu$a \cite{minerva_2014} experiments, specifically designed to study neutrino-nucleus interactions in different kinematical regions and using different nuclear targets.

 Theoretical studies, carried out using highly advanced models of nuclear structure and dynamics, shed new light on the complex reaction mechanisms contributing to the flux integrated cross sections, the understanding of which is needed to reduce the uncertainties associated with event identification and neutrino energy reconstruction.
+In this context, processes involving two-nucleon correlations and meson-exchange currents appear to play a significant role.